john-bieren/eml-de-duper/README.md

 the email was sent, specified to the second.
 Files with identical timestamps are marked as potential duplicates, and only one copy will be left in the original folder.

+> [!WARNING]
-**Be advised: it is possible that unique emails could have been sent at the same second, in which case this script would identify one as a potential duplicate.
-Make sure to verify whether potential duplicates are, in fact, duplicates.**
+> It is possible that unique emails could have been sent at the same second, in which case this script would identify one as a potential duplicate.
+Make sure to verify whether potential duplicates are, in fact, duplicates.

 ## Install

+> [!IMPORTANT]
+> `eml_de_duper.ps1` and `update.ps1` will not work on operating systems other than Windows.
+If you use a different operating system, all Python code will still work as intended, but you'll need to manage dependencies and updates yourself.

 Clone the repository and install dependencies: